Kingxukai/linux/Documentation/security/SCTP.rst

                              sctp_bindx(3) adds a set of bind
                              addresses on a socket.

-    SCTP_SOCKOPT_CONNECTX - Allows the allocation of multiple addresses for reaching a peer
+    SCTP_SOCKOPT_CONNECTX - Allows the woke allocation of multiple addresses for reaching a peer
                             (multi-homed).
                             sctp_connectx(3) initiates a connection